 - USC Advance Awards, 2017: Advancing the student Experience.
 Awarded to the Centre for Human Factors and Sociotechnical Systems Team (including Dr Natassia Goode).

-- USC Advance Awards, 2016: AQT award for Advancing Quality Teaching.
+- USC Advance Awards, 2016: Advancing Quality Teaching.
 Awarded for teaching staff and teaching teams who engage students in a quality learning experience by applying rich and engaging teaching approaches that substantially improve students' learning experiences.
-Awarded to Dr Kate Mulgrew as the team leader and the PSY102 teaching team (including Natassia Goode)
+Awarded to Dr Kate Mulgrew as the team leader and the PSY102 teaching team (including Dr Natassia Goode)